lamarios/sparknotation/README.md

 }
 ```

-Once this is done, you just need to add this line of code in your main method (or anywhere else)
+Once this is done, you just need to add this line of code in your main method or wherever you would usually declare your Spark endpoints.

 ```Java
 public static void main(String[] args) {